Every IT Pro Should Start with AWS Cloud Practitioner

 Fast track to a better paying job.
 This is an ideal certification for transitioning IT professionals and nontechnical support staff, including sales, purchasing, financial and managerial associates.
 Preparing for and taking the Practitioner exam is equivalent to six months of working in the AWS cloud environment.
 It’s a great way to fast track your career with an immediately relevant credential.

 The price is right.
 It costs $100-$150 to take the Practitioner exam.
 Even if you spend a few hundred dollars on the online preparation courses, this is a real bargain.
 Think of it this way: If your end goal is the AWS Certified Solutions Architect – Associate designation, taking the Practitioner exam is a great primer before delving into the more technical Architect material.
 Both exams total around $300 or less.
-Is that a worthwhile investment to enter a career that’s in high demand and comes with a six-figure starting salary?

-Who Should Earn the AWS Cloud Practitioner Certification?
+Who Should Earn Cloud Practitioner?

 This credential is essential for IT professionals already working in an AWS cloud environment.
 If you want to grow in your current role or change positions, becoming a certified Practitioner gives you a leg up over competitors with the same work experience.

 Are you currently supporting on-premise legacy solutions?
-Becoming AWS Cloud Practitioner-certified can help you transition into a technical or nontechnical role in a relevant technology.
+Becoming AWS Cloud Practitioner-certified can help you transition into a technical or non-technical role in a relevant technology.
 It also can be the difference between watching your career options dwindle and becoming a hot commodity.

 Project managers, financial analysts and HR specialists who interact with AWS professionals greatly benefit from an AWS Practitioner credential.
 It can inform your conversations with technical IT staff and help you direct projects or budgets for these teams.